arduino/docs-content/content/arduino-cloud/05.iot-remote-app/02.iot-remote-phone-sensors/iot-remote-phone-sensors.md

 /*
-  Since Compass is READ_WRITE variable, onCompassChange() is executed every time a new value is received from IoT Cloud.
+  Since Compass is READ_WRITE variable, onCompassChange() is executed every time a new value is received from Arduino Cloud.
 */
 void onCompassChange()  {
   // Add your code here to act upon Compass change